vitorvicente/content.grandmen123.com/README.md

 This Website serves as a web platform and "portal" for my content creation "career" online as Grandmen123.
 It was made as a part of my Public Business website, which is composed by this page, a services website, and a landing page and an unlisted third page.

-It's a simple HTML & CSS website using Bootstrap, and was developed as a part of an 100 day coding challenge for web development.
-It's made up of a single page devided into sections with scrollable navbar.
+This section is made up of a single page react app, with a custom RSS feed to grab my videos from YT.

 ### Sub-sections
-To see the two sub-sections of this website, head over to:
+To see the two other sub-sections of this website, head over to:
 - https://github.com/vitorvicente/grandmen123.com
 - https://github.com/vitorvicente/services.grandmen123.com